Name Change for Non Citizens

 What other information can you give me?

 Easy Name Change is a name change notification service.
-We do not issue name change deeds and are not qualified to provide legal advice.
+We do not issue deed polls and are not qualified to provide legal advice.
 If your embassy can’t answer your queries we recommend you speak to an immigration specialist or other suitably qualified professional.
 This is not legal advice.
 This page is intended as a general guide only as each situation is different.
 Easy Name Change is unable to give further information regarding non-citizen name change beyond what is provided on this page.